2022 has been an outrageously good year for horror cinema.

 With “Nope,” writer/director Jordan Peele set out to make “the great American UFO movie.”
 He did that – and then some.
 Ostensibly the story of a brother and sister (Daniel Kaluuya and Keke Palmer, flawless) who inherit their family’s horse ranch following their father’s mysterious death and become terrorized by something lurking in the sky, “Nope” is so much more.
 It’s a movie about the cost of indulging in spectacle; about mankind’s relationship with animals and other marginalized, exploited groups; a classic movie-about-moviemaking; a revisionist western; a commentary on our incessant need to document our daily lives (including what lurks above); and a large-scale sci-fi extravaganza, splitting the difference between “Jaws” and “Close Encounters of the Third Kind.”
 And that’s only part of what makes “Nope” so special.
 In the way that Peele stages sequences, whether it’s the way a UFO eerily hovers above a farmhouse or the murderous attack by a killer chimp, he has upped his game as a director and, just three movies in, cemented his place as one of the most accomplished and exciting filmmakers working today.
 (This is to say nothing of how well he works with the actors and how great their performances are as a result.)
 There are mysteries that “Nope” still linger (including many sequences alluded to in early marketing materials) but that’s part of the gift of his movies – you can discuss and dissect them long after you’ve left the theater (or turned off the app).
 “Nope” rules.

-“Nope” is still playing in some theaters, is available to rent on PVOD and will be released on Blu-ray and 4K Blu-ray on Oct.
-25.
+“Nope” is streaming on Peacock, available to rent on PVOD and is available for purchase on Blu-ray and 4K Blu-ray.